tsviz/actions-runner-telemetry/README.md

 Report will include per-step resource breakdown for each marked section.

-**Note:** Per-step tracking requires an explicit `mode: stop` step at the end to properly finalize the telemetry data.
-The simple start-only pattern (Minimal section above) handles this automatically via Docker action's post-entrypoint.
+**Note:** Always include an explicit `mode: stop` step at the end to properly finalize telemetry data and generate the report.
+This applies to all usage patterns.
     mode: stop
 ```